vectorgrp/sil-kit-adapters-qemu/spi/README.md

 SIL Kit >> QEMU: message11
 ```

-And you shoud see output similar to the following from the SilKitAdapterQemuSpi application:
+And you should see output similar to the following from the SilKitDemoSpiEchoDevice application:
 ```
 SIL Kit >> SIL Kit: message1
 SIL Kit >> SIL Kit: message10